OLDER ADULTS and MEDICINE SAFETY

 Request a medicine safety program

-The American Association of Poison Control Centers developed the “Are you taking your medicines safely” program with a team of professional poisoning prevention educators from American’s poison control centers with support from Johnson and Johnson Consumer Inc. This 60-minute conversation-based program is intended for adults 65+living independently without nursing care, and both mentally and physically able to manage their own medicines without assistance.
-Contact your local poison control center to find out more about in-person programming and medicine safety resources.
+America's Poison Centers developed the “Are you taking your medicines safely” program with a team of professional poisoning prevention educators from American’s poison centers with support from Johnson and Johnson Consumer Inc. This 60-minute conversation-based program is intended for adults 65+living independently without nursing care, and both mentally and physically able to manage their own medicines without assistance.
+Contact your local poison center to find out more about in-person programming and medicine safety resources.

 The “Are you taking your medicine safely” program is sponsored by Johnson and Johnson Consumer Inc.